dwslab/melt/README.md

 `ExecutorSeals` can read zipped, unzipped (or a mix of both) SEALS packages.<br/>

 **Is there more documentation?**<br/>
 MELT is far more powerful than documented here.
-This `reamde` is intended to give an overview of the framework.
+This `README` is intended to give an overview of the framework.
 For specific code snippets, have a look at the examples.
 Note that classes, interfaces, and methods are extensively documented using JavaDoc.